hannasv/Project3/README.md

 ## Structure and implementations
 The programs are written inn python scrips and the results are produced in the notebooks.
 Writing these article produced a lot of results, we found it best to use many notebooks to keep a good order.

 deepNN.py contains the program for our self-implemented neural network.
 This is a implroved version of project 2 ann.py, this version is improved to build networks with different numbers of nodes and number of hidden layers.
 The code for using linear regression has been updated with a normalization of the response.
+The results of this can be found in the notebooks, LinearRegression.ipynb and NeuralNetworks*.ipynb.

 Noe om trær og keras